isantospardo/backup-cephfs-volumes-helm-chart/README.md

 1. We want to test the images first:
-   In this case wee need to go to [CephFS csi deployment](https://gitlab.cern.ch/paas-tools/infrastructure/cephfs-csi-deployment), and follow the `Testing components with different images` procedure documented in there.
+   In this case wee need to go to [CephFS csi deployment](https://gitlab.cern.ch/paas-tools/infrastructure/cephfs-csi-deployment), and follow the `Testing changes in a component's Docker image` procedure documented in there.

 2. We want to deploy a new stable image in our three clusters `Prod`, `Staging` and `Playground`:
-   We need to go to [CephFS csi deployment](https://gitlab.cern.ch/paas-tools/infrastructure/cephfs-csi-deployment), and open a new MR against master with the new image tag.
+   We need to go to [CephFS csi deployment](https://gitlab.cern.ch/paas-tools/infrastructure/cephfs-csi-deployment), and open a new MR against master with the new `RELEASE` tag automatically created by the `.gitlab-ci`